-Indicator Reference Indicator Description Possible Responses (Verifier) FAR 2 16 1 Does the Company recommend low-toxicity agrochemicals to its supplying farmers wherever possible?
-Y, N FAR 2 16 2 Does the Company confirm its supplying farmers do not use WHO Toxicity Class I agrochemicals?
-Y, N FAR 2 16 3 Does the Company confirm its supplying farmers use WHO Toxicity Class II agrochemicals only in well-justified cases?
-Y, N FAR 2 16 4 What percentage of supplying farms have been monitored and are confirmed as using only low toxicity agrochemicals? %
+Indicator Indicator Description Verifier FAR 2 16 1 Does the Company recommend low-toxicity agrochemicals to Y, N its supplying farmers wherever possible?
+FAR 2 16 2 Does the Company confirm its supplying farmers do not use Y, N active ingredients on VIVE products which are prohibited for use in line with Criteria guidance?
+FAR 2 16 3 Does the Company confirm its supplying farmers use WHO Y, N Toxicity Class II agrochemicals only in well-justified cases?
+FAR 2 16 4 What percentage of supplying farms have been monitored and % are confirmed as using only low toxicity agrochemicals?